myideaisgood/LCIC_duplex/README.md

-    ├──> board   : tensorboard logs will be saved here └──> dataset : train/test data should be saved here └── c_compression : c++ code for compressing images with MLP weights obtained from python code
+    ├──> board   : tensorboard logs will be saved here └──> dataset : train/test data should be saved here └── c_compression : c++ code for compressing images with MLP weights obtained from python code └──> x64/Release    : weights & images should be saved here

 ```